alice-lg/alice-lg/README.md

 just prior to [RIPE73](https://ripe73.ripe.net/) in Madrid, Spain.

 Major thanks to Barry O'Donovan who built the original [INEX Bird's Eye](https://github.com/inex/birdseye) BIRD API of which Alice-LG is a spinnoff

+### GoBGP
+Alice-LG supports direct integration with GoBGP instances using gRPC.
+See the configuration section for more detail.

 ## Building Alice-LG from scratch
 __These examples include setting up your Go environment, if you already have set that up then you can obviously skip that__